Aman0441/projects/README.md

 Aim : Here we import our car sales data to analysis the sales of the car in the financial year for finding the growth in the car industry.

-Working of the Project - Fistly, i import csv car sales file in the jupyter note by using the pandas library.
-Then we use different functions like head(), shape,isnull(), sum(),valuecount(),mean() ,median() ,mode() etc. for cleaning, analysing and transforming our data .
+Working - Fistly, i import csv car sales file in the jupyter note by using the pandas library.
+Then we use different functions like head(), shape,isnull(), sum(),valuecount(),mean() ,median() ,mode()etc. for cleaning, analysing and transforming our data .

+IMDB Movies Data Aanlysis -

+Aim - Here we Analysis about the movies data like what is rating , highest watched movies , which movies earm most etc. etc.

+working - In the project we analysis our data by using different library and function of finding the exact view from data.

+code - library :- pandas , numpy , matplotlib, seaborn.
+       functions :- head(), tail(), shape, isnull(), isnull().sum(), len(), drop(),duplicated(),describe, groupby etc. charts :-barplot, counterplot, heatmap , scatterplot.